Jalal-ud-Din Khalji: Siege of Ranthambore

 After conquering Jhain, Jalal-ud-din ordered his army to besiege the Ranthambore Fort, which was situated on a steep hill, and was reputed to be impregnable.
 He issued orders for the construction of siege engines such as maghrabis (catapults), sabats, gargajes, and a pasheb (mound to reach the hilltop).
 According to the Delhi chronicler Ziauddin Barani, he abandoned the siege when he came out to inspect the progress of the construction, and realized the ensuing siege would cost many Muslim lives.
 Barani states that Jalal-ud-din declared he would not risk the hair of a single Muslim for "ten such forts".
 Jalal-ud-din's nephew Ahmad Chap opposed this decision saying that it would embolden the Hindus, and asked him to emulate the earlier Muslim kings such as Mahmud and Sanjar, "whose undoubted piety never limited their kingly action."
 But Jalal-ud-din argued that the comparisons to Mahmud and Sanjar were unfair, because their dominions did not include "a single idolater".

+Invasion of Javalipura

+According to the Gujarati chronicler Jinaprabha Suri, in 1291-92 CE (1398 VS), the Jalaluddin invaded the Chāhamāna kingdom of Javalipura during the early reign of Chahamana ruler Samantasimha.
+However, Samantasimha's southern neighbour, Sarangadeva the Vaghela king of Gujarat, came to his rescue.
+Jalaluddin's army advanced up to Sanchore, but was forced to retreat by Sarangadeva, who was perhaps concerned that the Delhi Sultan would invade Gujarat next.

-Conspiracies against Jalal-ud-din
+Conspiracies against Jalal-ud-Din

 Conspiracy of Tajuddin Kuchi

-Several of Jalal-ud-din's courtiers believed that he was a weak king, who could not inspire the necessary fear among his subjects and the enemies of the Sultanate.
+Several of Jalal-ud-Din's courtiers believed that he was a weak king, who could not inspire the necessary fear among his subjects and the enemies of the Sultanate.
 During the Ranthambore campaign, some of his closest associates met at the house of Malik Tajuddin Kuchi.
-In a drunken stupor, they talked about killing Jalal-ud-din and raising Tajuddin to throne.
+In a drunken stupor, they talked about killing Jalal-ud-Din and raising Tajuddin to throne.

 When Jalal-ud-din became aware of this, he summoned the erring courtiers to a private conference.
 But instead of punishing them, he shamed them by daring them to kill him with his own sword.
 The courtiers asked for forgiveness, attributing their behavior to drunkenness, with Nusrat Sabbah making a "clever and flattering confession".
-The meeting ended with wine-drinking and poetry recitals by Jalal-ud-din.
+The meeting ended with wine-drinking and poetry recitals by Jalal-ud-Din.